 Vatican Seeks Pieces of Jerusalem

-Israeli President Moshe Katsav, currently on a visit to Italy, is to meet with Pope Benedict xvi tomorrow in what will be the first official visit by an Israeli head of state to the Vatican.
+Last November, Israeli President Moshe Katsav met with Pope Benedict xvi in what was the first official visit by an Israeli head of state to the Vatican.

-Christian publications in Italy and around the world—including the official Vatican newspaper El Messagero—are reporting that an agreement is to be signed on this visit that would transfer sovereignty of parts of Jerusalem’s Mount Zion to the Vatican.
-Specifically, as IsraelNationalNews.com reported last month, the proposed contract would give the Roman Catholic Church control over what it claims is the location of the Last Supper (a room actually built by the Crusaders in the 14th century)—one of the most sacred sites in Catholicism—in exchange for an ancient synagogue in Spain that has since been converted into a church.
-Currently, a Jewish Yeshiva (religious school) is located on the site, which Jews believe King David’s tomb lies beneath.
+Prior to this meeting, Christian publications around the world—including the official Vatican newspaper El Messagero—had reported that an agreement was to be signed that would transfer sovereignty of parts of Jerusalem’s Mount Zion to the Vatican.
+Specifically, as IsraelNationalNews.com reported in October, the proposed contract would give the Catholic Church control over what it claims is the location of the Last Supper (a room actually built by the Crusaders in the 14thcentury)—one of Catholicism’s most sacred sites.
+Currently, a Jewish religious school is located there, which Jews believe sits atop King David’s tomb.

-Such an agreement, if and when signed, would conclude negotiations that have been going on between Israel and the Vatican since 1998.
-For seven years, the Catholic Church has been trying to gain ownership over various sites and buildings in Israel that it claims it used to control.
+For seven years, the Catholic Church has been trying to acquire various sites and buildings in Israel that it claims it used to control.

-It appears Israel is dragging its feet.
-The Vatican, no doubt getting antsy after several years of negotiations, may be attempting to pressure Israel by publicizing the possibility of such an agreement.
+It appears Israel is dragging its feet on this issue.
+The Vatican, no doubt getting antsy after years of negotiations, may have been attempting to pressure Israel by publicizing the possibility of this agreement.

-Whether this particular agreement ever gets signed or not, the Catholic Church certainly has an intense interest in Jerusalem, which it regards as its universal headquarters.
+We have not heard the last of this issue, however.
+The Catholic Church has an intense interest in Jerusalem—viewing it as its universal headquarters.
 The Vatican has even stated that Jerusalem should be an “international city”—which would open the way for papal control over much more than just parts of Mount Zion.
 One thing is certain: The Vatican isn’t about to give up its designs on Jerusalem.

 Today’s tactics—negotiation and diplomacy—contrast with those of centuries past, when the Roman Catholic Church sought to obtain real estate in Jerusalem by means of the Crusades.
-Jerusalem was of such importance to the Catholics that they repeatedly fought Muslims and Jews to gain possession.
+Jerusalem was of such importance to the Catholics that they repeatedly fought Muslims and Jews to gain possession of it.